tonymans33/microservices-rabbitmq/README.md

 2. Create a feature branch
 3. Make your changes
 4. Test with `docker-compose up`
+5. Test GraphQL endpoints
-5. Submit a pull request
+6. Submit a pull request

 ---